Using tournaments to calculate AUROC for zero-shot classification with LLMs: Limitations

 \section{Limitations}

-This work evaluates on two datasets, chosen to have different properties, but still limiting the generalizeability of the work.
-We also evaluate only two models, which, though representative, cannot represent all models.
-While our method applies in black box scenarios that other methods do not (like looking at first token probability), we did not include a direct comparison of performance to other methods.
+This work evaluates on three datasets, chosen to have different properties, but still limiting the generalizeability of the work.
+Our selection of the models, which, though representative, cannot represent all models.
+While our method applies in black box scenarios that other methods do not (like looking at first token probability), we did not include a comprehensive suite of alternative methods for comparison of performance.
 The method we describe also requires more inference time than simple classification.
 While we test scheduling algorithms to improve this performance, it will always require the equivalent of multiple inference passes per instance.